 Skip to content

-The Barkly Shire Council and the Central Australian youth link up service (CAYLUS) developed a program for youth and children in the Northern Territory (NT).
-The Alpurrurulam skateboard program was held in Alpurrurulam, also known as Lake Nash, a small community 600km from Tennant Creek in the NT and 20km from the Queensland border.
+The Barkly Shire Council and the Central Australian Youth Link Up Service (CAYLUS) developed a program for young people and children in the Northern Territory (NT).
+The Alpurrurulam Skateboard Program was held in Alpurrurulam, also known as Lake Nash, a small community 600km from Tennant Creek in the NT and 20km from the Queensland border.
 Alpurrurulam, with less than 400 residents, is a community where petrol sniffing has been a long-term issue.

-The program was part of a larger project designed to discourage youth from taking up petrol sniffing.
-The program aimed to teach youth about skateboarding by running workshops conducted by former professional skateboarders.
+The program was part of a larger project designed to discourage young people from taking up petrol sniffing.
+The program aimed to teach young people about skateboarding by running workshops conducted by former professional skateboarders.
 In doing so, it was hoped that the experience would also encourage life skills.

-The program's run in Alpurrurulam was successful, with over 70 youth participating in the workshops.
+The program's run in Alpurrurulam was successful, with over 70 young people participating in the workshops.
 More workshops have been proposed in most of the communities in the Barkly Shire, NT.